burger

 mta-gw.infomaniak.ch.

-A correct SPF record is also required for proper functioning of Infomaniak's email service.
+An SPF record is also required for proper functioning of Infomaniak email.

 Modify the DNS zone